Baumtreter/ha-todo-inbox-synchronizer/README.md

 - Ignores completed history and does not migrate items that already existed when the automation was created.
 - Uses `mode: queued` so quick successive additions do not cancel each other.

 The source and target must be different entities.
-A guard in the blueprint stops the automation if the same entity is selected twice.
-Even the YAML has boundaries.
-Society may yet recover.
+Selecting the same entity twice is not a clever loop.
+It is a deletion mechanism with extra steps.

 ## Requirements, because apparently a list needs a contract